GeoNet/bucketFTP/README.md

 * Build the docker container as mentioned above
-* Run the bucketFTP server in host networking mode with the command `docker run --network host --env-file env.list -it <container_id>`.
-Dockers default bridge networking mode causes a network conflict with the test FTP client when both are running on localhost.
+* Run the bucketFTP server in host networking mode with the command `docker run --network host --env-file env.list -it bucketftp:latest`.
+Docker's default bridge networking mode causes a conflict with the test FTP client when both are running on localhost.
+Host networking mode avoids this.
 * Run the tests outside of the docker container with the command `go test`, it will connect to the bucketFTP server on localhost:FTP_PORT.

 ### Testing without Docker

 * Export the variables in env.list.
-The tests require these variables.
+Both the server and tests need to have the environment variables in env.list set correctly and exported.
-* Build and run the FTP server as mentioned above, eg `go build && ./bucketFTP`
+* Build and run the FTP server as mentioned above, eg `go build && ./bucketFTP`.
-* Run the tests with the command `go test`.
+* Run the tests in a separate terminal with the command `go test`.
-* Both the server and tests need to have the environment variables in env.list set correctly and exported.

 ## Important Notes